Projects Aged Care

 Australia

 The department engaged AHA to evaluate the care finder program.
-Our evaluation will explore:
+Our evaluation is explored:

 • the implementation, appropriateness and effectiveness of the program